Ryzen Threadripper PRO 3955WX vs Xeon Gold 6416H

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Xeon Gold 6416H is the better fit.
+For streaming, content creation, and heavier multitasking, Xeon Gold 6416H is the stronger fit.
 You are getting 1.7% better PassMark, backed by 18 cores and 36 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Xeon Gold 6416H is still the faster CPU overall, but Ryzen Threadripper PRO 3955WX makes more sense if price matters more than absolute performance.
-Xeon Gold 6416H is 60.6% more expensive on MSRP at $1,845 MSRP versus $1,149 MSRP, and it gives you a 4.6% average FPS lead across 4 shared CPU game tests in our data.
-Ryzen Threadripper PRO 3955WX is also 57.9% better value on MSRP (34.8 vs 22.0 PassMark/$), which is why it is easier to justify for price-conscious builds on paper.
+Xeon Gold 6416H is still the faster CPU overall, but Ryzen Threadripper PRO 3955WX is easier to justify if budget matters more than peak performance.
+Xeon Gold 6416H comes in 60.6% more expensive on MSRP at $1,845 MSRP versus $1,149 MSRP, and it still gives you 1.7% better PassMark.
+The compromise is that Ryzen Threadripper PRO 3955WX is still the better pure gaming CPU with a 4.2% average FPS lead across 50 shared CPU game tests in our data.
+Ryzen Threadripper PRO 3955WX is also 57.9% better value on MSRP (34.8 vs 22.0 PassMark/$), which is why it can still make sense for tighter-budget builds on paper.

 Which one is more future-proof for 2026 and beyond?